Choosing your recommender(s) wisely is an important step of the application process.

 Even if they are incredibly diligent and organized people, you should always be sure to follow up and remind your recommenders of their obligations.

-You shouldn’t just ask or expect a blanket recommendation.
+Don’t ask for or expect a blanket recommendation.
 You deserve more than that!
 You should send your recommenders: